 China maintained lineage records for at least the last 2,000 years.
 The longest line of ancestry is apparently the Kang(姜) clan, which is 5,200 years old.

-Across the globe, how far back you can trace your family tree depends on your lineage being lucky enough to have few limiting factors.
+Across the globe, how far back you can trace your family tree depends on your lineage, being lucky enough to have a few limiting factors.